 - 3.1 The Local Authority has a statutory duty to secure sufficient school places to meet the needs of the population in Birmingham. - 3.2 It remains a challenge to predict with certainty where and when places will be needed.
-The current priority is to create sufficient secondary places as the growing primary cohorts are now entering secondary school.
-The supply of school places continues to increase with new places provided by Free Schools, additional places provided by schools that are their own admissions authorities and additional places provided through the Local Authority's Basic Need programme.

-To date over 21,500 additional school places have been created in Birmingham.
-These include permanent and temporary expansions as well as bulges to meet in-year growth and includes any new schools.
-The last School Capacity (SCAP) return to the DfE was submitted at the end of July 2021 and signed off in December 2021.
-This return provides a clear indication of our requirements for 2021/22 to 2027/28.
-This reflects the requirement for additional secondary places as outlined originally in the School Place Planning Requirements 2018/19 to 2024/25 document published in December 2018 (Appendix 5); as a result of higher primary cohorts, continued growth and new housing developments.
-However, since that publication, growth has changed in Birmingham and target areas for additional growth are refined to the north of the city in Erdington and Sutton Coldfield.
+The current priority is to create sufficient secondary mainstream and special educational need places as the growing primary cohorts are now entering secondary school.
+The supply of school places continues to increase with new places provided by Free Schools, additional places provided by schools that are their own admissions authorities and additional places provided through the Local Authority's Basic Need programme. - 3.3 Since 2009 over 23,200 additional mainstream school places have been created in Birmingham.
+These include permanent and temporary expansions as well as bulges to meet in-year growth and includes new schools.
+The last School Capacity (SCAP) return to the DfE was submitted at the end of July 2022 and is pending signoff.
+This return provides a clear indication of our requirements for 2022/23 to 2028/29, reflecting the requirement for additional secondary places to meet demand.
+The secondary place demand was outlined originally in the School Place Planning Requirements 2018/19 to 2024/25 document published in December 2018 as a result of higher primary cohorts, continued growth and new housing developments.
+However, since that publication, updated forecasts as a result of changes to planning areas, migration in the region and local housing developments has prioritised target areas for additional places in both the north of the city (Erdington and Sutton Coldfield), as well as southeast Birmingham (Hall Green and Selly Oak). - 3.4 Since 2015 over 620 additional special educational needs (SEND) places across special schools, as well as additional places in both new and expanded resource bases, have been created.
+This coming summer 2023 will see the first SEND SCAP return to the DfE.
+Work is ongoing to meet current and forecast demand to meet the needs of our City. - 3.5 Our strategy in Birmingham to meet Basic Need has 4 key strands: - Make optimum use of existing space, buildings and sites to provide sufficient, suitable, high quality additional places where needed - Work with all schools, academies and new schools to meet Basic Need through co-ordinated expansion plans